- Tansen Samaroh - 21 to 26 December, 2017 at Tansen Samadhi Parisar, Hajeera, Gwalior |

 Tansen as a historical personality is difficult to extract from the extensive legend that surrounds him.
 His father Mukund Misra was a wealthy poet and accomplished musician, who for some time was a temple priest in Varanasi.
 Tansen's name as a child was Ramtanu.

 Tansen Samaroh is celebrated every year in the month of December in Behat village of Gwalior district, Madhya Pradesh.
+This year (in 2017), the dates are 21 to 26 December.
 It is a 4 day musical extravaganza .
 Artist and music lovers from all over the world gather here to pay tribute to the Great Indian Musical Maestro Tansen.
 The event is organized near the tomb of Tansen by the Academy of the department of culture, Government of Madhya Pradesh.
 Artists from all over India are invited to deliver vocal and instrumental performances.

 Tansen Samaroh is organized jointly by Ustad Alauddin Khan Kala Evam Sangeet Academy and Department Of Culture, Govt. of Madhya Pradesh.